onlabsorg/stilo/README.md

 ### Plugins
-Plugins are npm packages that can mount one or more custom stores to the main store tree and/or make one or more custom servers available.
+Plugins are npm packages that can mount one or more custom stores to the main store tree and/or make one or more custom commands available.

 In order to install a plugin, you use the `install` olojs command, followed by the name of the npm package that contains the plugin.